burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

 ## Words

 Core Concepts:
-- when you use a centralized operator like a bank:
+- When you use a centralized database you trust that they have the correct state.
-- trust bank has correct state
+- The central operator controls:
-- bank controls accounts
+    - accounts / identity
-- bank controls tx
+    - tx / operations
-- bank controls history
+    - history / data
-- bank creates new money
+    - creation of new data

 <br>